 Slow Growth Rate

-Most grasses, like lawngrass and ryegrass, grow fast during warmer months and may become dormant during cooler seasons.
+Warm-season grasses, like Bermuda and Zoysia, grow fast during warmer months and may become dormant during cooler seasons.
 On the other hand, cool-season grasses thrive in spring and fall but grow slowly in the heat of summer.
 Different types of grass have varying growth habits, so you should pay attention to the growing habits of your lawn.

 Weather Changes

-When fall ends, temperatures begin to drop and leaves begin to fall from trees.
-If you notice that temperatures consistently stay at 50°F (10°C) or lower and the cold lingers, it’s time to prepare for a final cut for warm-season grasses.
+When fall ends, temperatures begin to drop, and leaves begin to fall from trees.
+If you notice that the temperature stays consistently low and the cold lingers, it’s time to prepare for a final cut.

 However, there are other conditions when the grass enters a dormant state.
 For example, extended periods of drought may cause the grass to grow slowly.
 Disease and pests could also stop your lawn from growing suddenly.
 In this case, don’t hurry to mow your lawn.
 Figure out the real reason why the grass stops growing actively when there’s no weather change.